OraOpenSource/apex-nitro/docs/setup.md

 # APEX Setup

-APEX Nitro requires some modifications to your app.
+APEX Nitro requires some modifications in your APEX application.

 ### Build Option

 APEX Nitro isn't meant to run in production.
-This build option is used to limit the scope of APEX Nitro to the development environment only.
+A build option is used to limit APEX Nitro to the development environment.

 Head to `Shared Components > Build Options` and create a new build option with the following attributes: